Silumba Showing off Maize Crop

 In cooperation with Zimbabwean based "Foundations for Farming" (previously "Farming God's Way") (www.foundationsforfarming.org), two of the LMC-Africa leadership have been certified as

-trainers and are developing model training farms.
-Beginning in 2021, rural subsistence farmers from the neighboring villages will spend time with them learning the "Foundations for Farming" land preparation, planting, fertilization, irrigation, pest-control, harvesting & marketing techniques.
+trainers and have developed model training farms.
+Beginning in 2022, rural subsistence farmers from the neighboring villages will spend time with them learning the "Foundations for Farming" land preparation, planting, fertilization, irrigation, pest-control, harvesting & marketing techniques.

 Nakawa Model Farm:

 LMC-Africa RCP Training School graduate, Silumba Kalaluka has established a model training farm on his small holding east of the Kazungula base camp on the road to Livingstone.

 Sibunde Model Farm:

 LMC-Africa "Live School" graduate, Felix Sibunde has established a model training farm on his

 small holding west of the Kazungula base camp.